GrzywN/Pizzeria/README.md

 ### Known bugs

-- The website doesn't fully display on older browsers (IE 9), the possible solution is to change `gap` properties to margins or set fallback paddings
+- The website doesn't display properly on older browsers (IE 9), the possible solution is to change `gap` properties to margins or set fallback paddings
 - The gallery doesn't work on older browsers (IE9), this is probably because of the library I used.

 ## Author